jsummers/imageworsener/readme.txt

    value that's too small will cause some pixels to be missed completely, leaving black lines.

+ -blur x[<n>] (-blurx -blury)
+   Set the blur factor to <n> and then, if downscaling, multiply it by the scaling factor.
+If not given, <n> defaults to 1.0.

+   The purpose of this option is to make it easy to perform simple interpolation.
+For example, use "-filter linear -blur x1" to do linear interpolation.
+This is not a good way to downscale images, but it is what many applications do.

  -edge <name>
    The strategy for dealing with the pixels near the edges of images.